MayarAlaa/Life-At-ITI/README.md

 # Week 11 :
 I wonder how many questions I'll post on stack overflow and have them closed before I finally can post my own answers and have a good reputation.
 Yesterday, I posted a question and had it closed.
 I felt disappointed.
 I made a mistake because I wrote html5 instead of HTML5 .I think my question needed more clarification but when I wrote it I thought it didn't.
 But rejection is an important step to achieve success ,right?
 Here's the link to the question to always remember that : https://stackoverflow.com/questions/59415478/convert-a-div-element-with-images-into-one-image-and-download-it-without-using-h

 This week we took 5 days off.
-I needed to rest badly <3 .I had to work on the XML assignment , advanced database project and the JavaScript project.
+I needed to rest badly.
+I had to work on the XML assignment , advanced database project and the JavaScript project.
 I didn't exactly took a rest but I went to the cinema with my friend and slept **A LOT**.

 # Week 10 :